Bay Middleton: Career

+Empress of Austria

-The Empress Elisabeth of Austria visited England, arriving on 2 August 1874, where she met The Earl Spencer.
+The Empress Elisabeth of Austria ("Sisi") visited England, arriving on 2 August 1874, where she met the Earl Spencer and his equerry Middleton.
 When she returned to England in 1876, she visited Lord Spencer at Althorp, and Bay Middleton was asked to "pilot" the Empress.
 She left England in February 1882 and never hunted in England or Ireland again.

-He had an 18-month affair with Lady (Henrietta) Blanche Ogilvy, while she was married to Colonel Henry Hozier.
-She confided in a letter (made public in August 2002 by her granddaughter, Mary Soames) to another lover that Bay Middleton was the father of her daughter, Clementine Hozier, born 1 April 1885, who was eventually to marry Sir Winston Churchill.

-Another writer, Joan Hardwick, had speculated that Clementine had been fathered by Algernon Bertram Freeman-Mitford (1837-1916): Lady Soames dismissed such earlier speculation as "based on anecdote and gossip", which was, unlike the paternity of Middleton, undocumented.
+On 20 March 1888 Middleton visited Empress Elisabeth at her palace in Gödöllő in Hungary.
+That was the last time they are known to have met.

+Marriage

+In 1875, Middleton became engaged to Charlotte Baird, daughter of William Baird, of Elie, whom he married on 25 October 1882 at St. George's, Hanover Square.
+The couple had one daughter, Violet Georgiana, born in 1886.

+His wife had been jealous of his long relationship with the beautiful Empress, even though there is no evidence of any improper behaviour.
+She destroyed all her letters to Middleton after his death.

 Death

-Captain William George Middleton died a week before his 46th birthday in the Midland Sportsman's Cup at Lord Willoughby de Broke's estate at Kineton, killed in a fall from his horse at the Parliamentary steeplechase.
+Captain William George Middleton died at age 45 in the Midland Sportsman's Cup at Lord Willoughby de Broke's estate at Kineton, killed in a fall from his horse at the Parliamentary steeplechase.
 He was buried in full riding costume at Haselbech, Northamptonshire.
-His coffin was kept in the parish church, covered with the Union Jack and flanked with lances of the 12th Lancers, Captain Middleton's regiment.
+His coffin was kept in the parish church, covered with the Union Jack and flanked with lances of the 12th Lancers, Middleton's regiment.
 A large assembly of mourners gathered to attend the funeral service, which was conducted by the Rev. W. Lloyd, the rector.
 Among the mourners were the widow and the deceased's only (officially acknowledged) child, a little girl of six.
-Earl Spencer, Lord and Lady Willoughby de Broke, Sir Saville Crossley, M.P., Mr. Albert Pell, Captain Atherton, Mr. Charles.
+Earl Spencer, Lord and Lady Willoughby de Broke, Sir Saville Crossley, M.P., Mr. Albert Pell, Captain William Cossley Atherton, Mr. Charles.
 W. B. Fernie, General Le Quesne, and many others who were well known in the hunting field also attended Middleton's funeral.

-Portrayal on stage
+In ballet, literature and film

 Middleton appears as the Empress's lover in Kenneth MacMillan's ballet Mayerling.

 Middleton's courtship of Charlotte Baird and his relationship with the Empress are the focus of Daisy Goodwin's novel The Fortune Hunter.

+Middleton is portrayed by Colin Morgan in the 2022 historical drama film Corsage written and directed by Marie Kreutzer.